Skip to main content

 The College of Engineering is committed to recognizing the potential and accomplishments of incoming and enrolled students by supporting their education through a variety of scholarships at the college and departmental level.

-1. Exhibit strong performance and continuous development in problem-solving, leadership, teamwork, and communication, initially applied to nuclear engineering or engineering mechanics, and demonstrating an unwavering commitment to excellence.
+1. Exhibit strong performance and continuous development in problem-solving, leadership, teamwork, and communication, initially applied to nuclear engineering, and demonstrating an unwavering commitment to excellence.

-2. Demonstrate continuing commitment to, and interest in, his or her training and education, as well as those of others.
+2. Demonstrate continuing commitment to, and interest in, their training and education, as well as those of others.

 3. Transition seamlessly into a professional environment and make continuing, well-informed career choices.